revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

   </details>

 ---
-5.Predict the output of the code?
+5.Predict the output of the code.

 ```python
 print(['hello','morning'][bool('')])